-Nucleophilic Attack on Substituent-Poor Carbons under Basic Conditions
+Nucleophilic Attack on a Carbon with Few Substituents under Basic Conditions

 When reacting epoxides with reagents, the carbon atoms with fewer substituents are attacked in the synthetic reaction under basic conditions.
-In other words, the synthetic reaction with epoxides is regioselective.
+In other words, there is regioselectivity in the synthetic reaction using epoxides.

 The synthetic reaction proceeds as follows.